Wednesday, August 6, 2025

 Frankly, the law has no business governing our bodies as simply being naked is not offensive.
 We know this from the history of art and sculpture where nudity is a central topic because the naked human form is so beautiful.
 Therefore, what the law should govern is our behaviour, as whether or not we are naked or wearing clothes it is our behaviour that can be offensive.
 This isn’t just my view this is common sense, but our society just doesn’t seem to have much common sense when it comes to the topic of being openly naked.

-In fact I find society is quite immature and foolish in this regard.
-For example, it’s okay to have a naked male statue in a public square, and to see images of that naked male statue all throughout our culture, so it’s perfectly okay if a statue is naked, but it’s not okay for an actual naked male, which the statue is based on, to be naked in the public square.
+I sincerely do not mean any disrespect to anyone, yet I find society is quite immature and foolish in this regard.
+For example, it’s okay to have a naked male statue in a public square, and to see images of that naked male statue all throughout our culture, so it’s perfectly okay if a statue is naked, but it’s not okay for an actual naked male, which the statue is based on, to be naked in the public square or to see images of the naked male throughout our culture.
 One is seen as beautiful while the other is seen as offensive.
 That’s quite nonsensical to me.

 Our society has a very toxic understanding of nudity and the human body which is in fact harmful to our collective well-being.
 Disconnecting from our bodies by keeping them out of sight and out of mind under our clothes allows us to ignore when we are overweight and out of shape, plus it prevents us from embracing the diversity of humanity, as bodies come in many beautiful shapes, sizes, colours, genders and ages.

 Not long ago, being openly naked was not such a big deal.
 It was especially common to be naked while swimming.
 In fact men still swam naked at indoor pools as recently as the early 1980's.
-From at least the 1960's to the late 70's, public schools required boys to swim naked during gym glass or for the school swim team.
-I found this photo on Wikipedia captioned: "Members of the Royal Australian Air Force diving into a river, 1943."
+From at least the 1940's to the late 70's, public schools required boys to swim naked during gym glass or for the school swim team.
+I found the above photo on Wikipedia.
+It was captioned: "Members of the Royal Australian Air Force diving into a river, 1943."
 By Anonymous - AWM Collection, Public Domain

-Of course it goes without saying that as human beings we are inherently sexual by our very nature, but this does not mean that we are helpless to control ourselves, weather or not we are wearing clothing.
+Of course it goes without saying that as human beings we are inherently sexual by our very nature, but this does not mean that we are helpless to control ourselves whether or not we are wearing clothing.
 The fact that it can be sexually stimulating to see a naked body or to be seen while naked does not diminish the body from being beautiful or justify classifying nudity as immoral, it only elevates the natural beauty of humanity and makes it all the more wonderful to be alive.
-Frankly in my view, what is immoral is to hide such beauty forever or to outlaw it and cast it away.
-It's shameful and very sad how negatively we think about our own human nature.
+Frankly in my view, what is immoral is to hide such beauty forever, or to outlaw it and cast it away.

 If only Hercules had stayed naked he would not have been killed!

-The closest I can get to being naked outdoors in my city is when I go to the beach.
+In the meantime, the closest that I can get to actually being naked outdoors in my city is to wear a skimpy swimsuit at the beach.
 My outlook is "the less fabric the better", so I like to wear either a skimpy swim brief with one inch of fabric at the sides, or a men's backless swim thong.
-That's right, I have worn a backless thong at the public beach in Ottawa several times.
-Currently I have a black one, a purple one and a blue one, and each one has been worn at the beach at least once.
+Yes it's true, I have worn a backless thong at the public beach in Ottawa several times.
+Currently I have a black one, a purple one and a blue one, and each thong has been worn at the beach at least once.
+The blue one is the one I like to wear most often.

 This will have to do as a photo for this section.

-I tried to post a photo of myself wearing my blue thong swimsuit, which showed my cute thong butt, however blogger wouldn't allow me to include it without blocking this post as "sensitive content".
+I tried to post a photo of myself wearing my blue thong swimsuit, which shows my cute thong butt, however blogger wouldn't allow me to include it without blocking this post as "sensitive content".
 So I can wear my thong in public with no problem, I just can't post a photo of myself wearing it on my own blog!
-This is exactly the sort of foolishness that makes me so sad, because it makes no sense at all!
+This is exactly the sort of prudish foolishness that makes me so sad, because it makes no sense at all!
 What is there to freak out about?
 Why does Blogger think that my butt has that much significance?
 As cute as it may be, it's just another bum!
+Perhaps if I made a statue of my thong butt it would be okay to show it here?
+What nonsense!

-In any case, being almost naked at the public beach definitely does not feel as welcoming as being at the clothing optional campgrounds, the atmosphere at the beach is far more judgmental (very much like Blogger!) which is why I don't wear my thong every time I go there even though I want to.
+In any case, being almost naked at the public beach definitely does not feel as welcoming as being at the clothing optional campgrounds, the atmosphere at the beach is far more judgmental (very much like Blogger!).
+This is why I don't wear my thong every time I go to the beach even though I want to.
 It's also why a designated safe space for being openly naked is so urgently needed in the city.
 People shouldn't feel ostracized or unsafe just for wanting to be as naked as possible at the beach.
-There are people who like to have a lot of tattoos, and some who only want a few, and some who don't like to have any.
-Same thing applies to clothing.

 That being said, I received a rather kind compliment once about my thong, so that's what I choose to focus on.
 I wish more guys would wear thongs to swim in because they are super comfortable.
 Why can't we all just be happy to be alive and celebrate our bodies by letting them be seen?
 It's quite common to see women of all shapes and sizes wearing skimpy bikini swimsuits at the beach that show off their butt cheeks, so if women can do it then so can men.
 Of course, I would much prefer it if we could all just swim naked.
 These swimsuits are so small, we might as well be!